Finally, a daring dating strategy for alpha women.

 "Yes, that direct," she replied.

-4. Compliment his quietness.
+4. Compliment his quietness

-"Jim, I am so naturally talkative, I can learn a lot from how quiet and you are.
+"Jim, I am so naturally talkative, I can learn a lot from how quiet you are.
 You are such a good listener."

 Challenge yourself to identify the values a complementary personality can bring to your life.
 Be honest with yourself.

-5. Know when to let it go, yet keep the door open.
+5. Know when to let it go, yet keep the door open

 Once you have texted and perhaps called to invite his attention, letting it go is the best idea.